joshmcode/qcon-notes-2019/Are_we_really_cloud_native.md

 ## Cloud-Native is a DevOps journey
 * Cloud-native is the architecture for assembling cloud-based components in a way that is optimized for the cloud environment.

+* Its not about servers but services

+## Legos
+* The blocks: PaaS, Serverless, and Iaas.

+* Start assembling from the top down.
+For example, start with serverless.
+If something doesn't fit, go to the PaaS.
+Then if that is missing something go to IaaS.

+## So what is cloud-native?
+* Technologies are not cloud-native.
+Its the way you use them.

+## Getting the best from the Cloud

+* Focus on strategic value, vs. managing infrastructure and middleware.

+* Ability to easily experiment with new technology or new business ideas?

+* Potential for economic disruption

+It could easily be standing up our own Kubernetes... and it could also be about just using the Cloud.

+Friends don't let friends build their own Kubernetes platform.

+## Is Java still a natural fit?
+A better question is "are Java programmers a good fit for the cloud?"
+Hopefully its not the only skill we have.

+## Change of Pace
+We have to learn more faster.

+## Cloud Native Culture Killers
+* Business does not trust IT, so no true BizDevSecOps
+* IT is a cost center
+* We only do cloud because it saves us money (we think)

+## Cloud-Native Culture FTW